 The batch status will switch to Completing.
 During this time a final incremental sync is performed.
 Once finished the status column will display Completed.
 How long this takes depends on how many changes have been made in public folders since the initial seed, or, last incremental sync.
 Cleanup and replication are also performed in the environment.

-If you are curious what the final report contains check out this link.
+If you are curious about what the final report contains check out this link.

 Now we need to test.
 Issue this command against one of your test users.
 In this command, I am assigning the public folder mailbox that contains the new hierarchy to user Rory Williams.